spock77/matic-docs/README.md

 [![Discord](https://img.shields.io/discord/714888181740339261?color=1C1CE1&label=Polygon%20%7C%20Discord%20%F0%9F%91%8B%20&style=flat-square)](https://discord.gg/zdwkdvMNY2)
 [![Twitter Follow](https://img.shields.io/twitter/follow/0xPolygon.svg?style=social)](https://twitter.com/0xPolygon)

-Polygon is a scaling solution for public blockchains that combines the best of Ethereum and sovereign blockchains to offer a full-stack scaling solution.
+Polygon is a scaling solution for public blockchains, combining the best of Ethereum and sovereign blockchains to offer a full-stack scaling solution.

-The [Polygon Wiki](https://docs.polygon.technology/) is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The [Polygon Wiki](https://docs.polygon.technology/) is built using [Docusaurus](https://docusaurus.io/), a modern static site generator.

-## How to Contribute to Polygon Wiki
+## How to contribute to the Polygon Wiki

-We believe one of the things that makes Polygon unique is its coherent design, and we seek to retain this defining characteristic.
-We have defined some guidelines to ensure new contributions only ever enhance the Wiki from the outset.
+One of the things we believe makes Polygon unique is its coherent design, and we seek to preserve this defining characteristic.
+From the outset, we defined some guidelines to ensure all new contributions always serve to enhance the Wiki.

 ### Requirements

 * Install [Node.js](https://nodejs.org/en/download/) version >= 12.13
 * Install [Yarn](https://yarnpkg.com/getting-started/install) version >= 1.5

-> Note that on macOS you also need Xcode and Command Line Tools.
+> Note that on macOS, you also need Xcode and Command Line Tools.

 ### Run the Wiki locally

 1. Fork the repo.
-   > For help, refer to [GitHub Docs: Fork a repo](https://help.github.com/en/articles/fork-a-repo).
+   > For more assistance, see [GitHub Docs: Fork a repo](https://help.github.com/en/articles/fork-a-repo).

 2. Clone your forked repo.